 Maureen was long on sweetness and short on caution.
 She triggered my father’s stubborn streak.

 “Whoever told you that?”
 Dad scoffed.

 Maureen froze, a voiceless “Oops” etched on her face.

-But the correct answer was, “Everybody.”
-She just couldn’t get it out.
+But the correct answer was, “Everybody,” but she couldn’t get it out.

-They were wrong about coffee and premarital sex, and so was Maureen.
+The experts missed the mark about coffee and premarital sex, and so did Maureen.
 Both became more true as the years went by.

 Who guessed that consuming coffee would evolve, in the short lifespan of Seattle’s beverage giant, from health risk to salubrious ritual?

 I’d like to think that I did, but no, my coffee consumption aimed at nothing more elevated than staying awake while on the clock.